MBS9/iosMuseumApp/README.md

 This app was made with [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui), and hence it can be run on iOS, Android, Windows, and Mac OS.
 However, it was optimized for mobile, and hence it isn't great on desktop.

+## Reporting issues

+Please use the `Issues` tab on this page to do this.

 ## Setup and run locally

 1. If running a Mac, please install [XCode](https://developer.apple.com/xcode/).